Malicious Damage in Queensland

 Compulsion or duress is also a defence.
 If a woman in a domestic violence relationship damages property because her partner demands that she do so and threatens her with violence if she does not obey, then she will not be found guilty of ‘malicious damage.’

-In Queensland, there are a range of maximum penalties specified for the offence of Wilful Damage, depending on the nature of the property concerned and the way the damage was inflicted.
+In Queensland, there are a range of maximum penalties specified for the offence of wilful damage, depending on the nature of the property concerned and the way the damage was inflicted.
 Offences against Section 469 range from minor offences to extremely serious offences that carry a maximum penalty of life imprisonment.

 The legislation provides for different penalties in relation to a number of different categories of property damage.
-The maximum penalty for wilful damage that does not fall into any special category is 5 years imprisonment.
+The maximum penalty for wilful damage that does not fall into any special category is five years imprisonment.
 Destroying or damaging premises by explosion, where someone is present in the property and/or a life is endangered carries a maximum penalty of life imprisonment.

 Which court will deal with the offence?

 There are different categories of offences in Queensland, which are heard in different courts.
 While misdemeanours are heard in the Magistrates Court, Crimes are heard in either the District Court or the Supreme Court.
 In some cases, parties have a choice as to whether to consent to a matter being heard in the Magistrates Court or insist that it be dealt with in the District or Supreme Court.

 Simple wilful damage is a misdemeanour and is heard in the Magistrates Court.
 All of the offences in the above table are crimes and may be heard by the higher courts.